TruwanThayaparan/cs-gcse-code/CH/OCR/README.md

 # OCR Coding Challenges
 - These challenges have come from https://www.ocr.org.uk/Images/260930-coding-challenges-booklet.pdf
 - I will most likely _not_ complete all of these coding challenges, but I'll do as many as I can.
+- There may be some challenges where I don't do the extension task.
+- If you want to find a solution to one of the tasks I haven't done, just use ChatGPT.